chris-bc/esp32-gravity/README.md

 * Add SCAN BT SERVICES [selectedBT]
 * Add VIEW BT SERVICES [selectedBT]
+* Update documentation to include Bluetooth features
+  * Have done a little, needs more.
 * SCAN OFF doesn't support BT or BLE - Would be nice to
 * Allow duration of BT and BLE scans to be specified
   * Unless there's a way I can keep them running indefinitely a la 802.11 scan?